sythanhho/quotes/index.md

 > - Maya Angelou
 >"We may encounter many defeats, but we must not be defeated."
 > - Marie Curie
 >"Nothing in life is to be feared, it is only to be understood.
 Now is the time to understand more, so that we may fear less."
+> - Socrates
+>"The more you know, the more you realize you know nothing."